robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Happiness has sometimes been measured by an answer to a single question, but this has led to some very improbable results.

-According to one survery, there are 17 papers on depression for every one paper on happiness.
+According to one survey, there are 17 papers on depression for every one paper on happiness.

 Well-being is different from subjective well-being in that well-being usually